kennolot/CTF-pi/3.physical_access/ctfpi3_0/README.md

 ## Prerequisites

-Have a microcontroller like raspberry pico or arduino etc. A way to read GPIO pins.
+Have a microcontroller like raspberry pico or arduino etc. A way to read UART pins.

 Raspberry Pi.